a-real-ai/pywinassistant/README.md

 Talk with your computer friendly and naturally to perform any User Interface activity.
 Use natural language to operate freely your Windows Operating System.
 Generates and plans test cases of your User Interface applications for continuous testing on any Win32api supported application by simply using natural language.
-Your own open personal assistant that responds as you want, control the way you want your computer to assist you.
+Your own open and secure personal assistant that responds as you want, control the way you want your computer to assist you.
 It's engineered to be modular, understand and execute a wide range of tasks, automating interactions with any desktop applications.

 # Demos